MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Concepts/3-Examine the vibe coding process.md

     - Navigation between pages
     - Stub data for testing

-    You can have the Agent help with the following:
+    You can also have the Agent help with the following:

     - Configure your IDE or code editor
     - Set up version control (e.g., Git)